jennifersmith/myblog/source/_posts/2012-09-23-you-write-it.markdown

 they spend all their time supporting code in production then they will get less features into the product, velocity targets etc. etc.

-Well this argument presupposes two things: One, that support will take up a significant amount of their time; two, that writing new features is more important than supporting existing features.
+This argument presupposes two things: One, that support will take up a significant amount of their time; two, that writing new features is more important than supporting existing features.